University of Wisconsin–Madison: Organization and administration

 UW–Madison is governed by the board of regents of the University of Wisconsin System, which governs each of the state's 13 comprehensive public universities.
 The board has 18 members; 16 are appointed by the governor of Wisconsin, while two are students of the system.
 Furthermore, the elected superintendent of public instruction serves as an ex-officio member.
 The board establishes the regulations and budgets for the university and appoints the chancellor.
-Jennifer Mnookin, former dean of the UCLA School of Law, has served as the chancellor of UW–Madison since 2022.
+Eric Wilcots, has served as Interim Chancellor since May 2026, having succeeded Jennifer Mnookin, who was named president of Columbia University.